I love Halloween, and I love giving ideas on how to celebrate the holiday.

 - Add to each meatball to represent an eyeball.

-Bloody, Loaded Potatoes
+2. Bloody Loaded Potatoes

-- 12 medium size baking potatoes
+- 12 medium-sized baking potatoes

 - 8 oz. light sour cream